In conversation with Raphael Gielgen, Trendscout at Vitra.

 We have to remember: in this fast-paced time, people are hunting for things that they can hold on to.
 Which is why good design is timeless.
-It overcomes fashion, trends, different eras.
+It overcomes fashion, trends, and different eras.
 That is exactly the same for furniture classics as for vehicles from

 It is said that more will change in automotive manufacturing in the next five years than in the last five decades.
 That sounds like revolution.

-Absolutely!
+Totally!
 And I believe that this revolution will go far beyond the car.
 Because this development will not only affect the car per se, but also the entire infrastructure around it.
 I believe that the next cars will be completely different.
 And also, the infrastructure around these cars will change completely.

 Will there even be cars anymore?